textninja/gcpfunctions/project-self-destruct/README.md

 ## Why?

-Deleting projects when certain conditions are met, such as going over a billing threshold or reaching an autodestruct deadline, is a useful way to manage costs and complexity.
+Deleting projects when certain conditions are met, such as going over a billing threshold, or reaching an autodestruct deadline, is a useful way to manage costs and complexity.
 It can be reassuring, for example, to know a project running heavy duty GPU workloads will be deleted before the fees can get too far out of hand.

 ## Deployment